Chinatowns in Toronto: North York

-A Chinese supermarket at the Finch Avenue/Leslie Street intersection in North York.
+A Chinese supermarket at the Finch Avenue & Leslie Street intersection in North York.
 Small plazas featuring Chinese businesses began to proliferate into North York in the 1980s.

 The former city is home to large pockets of Chinese immigrants, but there are only a few malls serving it and mostly located in the east end.
-The smaller plazas containing restaurants and supermarkets have proliferated in the 1980s at the Finch Avenue/Leslie Street intersection, Keele Street and Sheppard Avenue, and around Victoria Park Avenue and McNicoll Avenues.
+The smaller plazas containing restaurants and supermarkets have proliferated in the 1980s at the Finch Avenue and Leslie Street intersection, Keele Street and Sheppard Avenue, and around Victoria Park Avenue and McNicoll Avenues.
 These often compete with and complement the Agincourt Chinatown.
 The Finch-Leslie plaza is still thriving, because of the relative wealth of North York, though its patronage has now diversified.
 However, the gradual departure of the northern Scarborough Chinese clientele has led to the decline of businesses around Victoria Park and McNicoll.
 There are also some Chinese businesses in the Koreantown enclave of Willowdale, Toronto.